-I know he was not talking about climbing slides in the Adirondacks and actually our summit bid was completely successful and we had a great day, but his quote holds truth.
+I know he was not talking about climbing slides in the Adirondacks, and actually, our summit bid was wholly successful, and we had a great day, but his quote holds the truth.

 We set out to climb Giant Mountain on the Bottle Slide.
-I’ve climbed Giant via Eagle in the past and for a number of reasons on this trip decided to ascend Bottle.
-Among the reasons were that Bottle is reportedly easier then Eagle, I’ve never done Bottle before, my son has never been out on slides, and I did not want to bring the added gear that I feel is prudent to have on Eagle.
-To me all good reasons.
+I’ve ascended Giant via Eagle in the past, and for several reasons on this trip decided to climb Bottle.
+Among the reasons were that Bottle is reportedly somewhat easier than Eagle; I’ve never done Bottle before, my son has never been out on slides, and I did not want to bring the added gear that I feel is prudent to have on Eagle.
+To me, all good reasons.

-We planned our trip, read other climbers reports and scoured maps looking at the approach.
+We planned our trip, read other climber’s reports, and scoured maps looking at the approach.
 The west face of Giant is scared with landslides.
-Almost any stream bed you follow will lead to the drainage of one of these slides and many climber report ending up on slides that they did not intend to be on.
-We are now apart of that club.
+Almost any stream bed you follow will lead to the drainage of one of these slides, and many climber reports ending up on slides that they did not intend to be on; we are now a part of that club.

-But on this day our miss was so far off, I’m embarrassed to write about it.
-However, I write about our great trips that go off without a hitch, I’ll write about this one; one which we will remember.
-The strange thing about climbs like this is that it leaves us longing to go back and “make things right”.
+But on this day, our miss was so far off; I’m embarrassed to write about it.
+However, I write about our great trips that go off without a hitch.
+I’ll write about this one, one that we will remember.
+The strange thing about climbs like this is that it leaves us longing to go back and “make things right.”

 A Bad Approach